Klipper3d/klipper/docs/Kinematics.md

 through the nozzle orifice (as in
 [Poiseuille law](https://en.wikipedia.org/wiki/Poiseuille_law)).
 The
 details of the above physics are not important - only that the relationship between pressure and flow rate is linear.
-It is expected that an appropriate "pressure advance" value for a particular filament and extruder will be determined experimentally.
+See the [pressure advance](Pressure_Advance.md) document for information on how to find the pressure advance coefficients.

 Once configured, Klipper will push in an additional amount of filament during acceleration and retract that additional filament during